 “May I see her?”
 Mateo asked, looking from Kareem to Nidiyna.
 “May I see your daughter?”

 As Nidiyna led him through a house that was hauntingly familiar, Mateo could guess where they were going before they even arrived.
-The parallels were understandable to him but unsettling nonetheless.
-It made him feel as though he’d been inside a person’s home before ever visiting them.
-Especially when he walked into a room in the same part of the house where Toby’s had been just to find a young girl’s bed in nearly the same position as the deceased man’s, though this time instead of a sickly older gentleman who looked on the verge of collapse he saw a young girl, easily no older than seven or eight, sitting up in a large bed and quietly stroking the yarn-like hair of a patchwork doll.
+The parallels were understandable but unsettling nonetheless, granting him uncanny familiarity to a home he’d never stepped foot in.
+Especially when he walked into the same room that had once housed a dying man just to find a young girl sitting up in bed.
+She looked to be about seven, eight at best, and was toying with the yarn-like hair of a patchwork doll.

-The girl started to tug at the yarn hair of her doll again but nodded, not looking up.
-Mateo found a small chair and drew it over to the bed.
-The furniture was more suited for the girl’s size and as he sat it gave a comedic appearance of a giant attempting to squat on a small stool.
-He placed his pack on the ground beside himself as he drew out his journal.
+The girl did not raise her gaze but nodded, running her fingers between strands of colorful yarn.
+Mateo scanned the room briefly, finding a small chair that he moved to her bedside.
+The furniture was clearly sized for a child, and as he sat it gave the comedic appearance of a giant attempting to squat on a small stool.
+He placed his pack on the ground.

 “Why do you have that thing on your face?”
 Shindia had finally looked up and now her small brow ruffled as she looked at the healer.

 “This?”
-Mateo asked, tapping at his makeshift face mask.
-“It’s something healers will wear when working with patients, but for me it can also help me focus and feel calmer,” he explained as he found his note-taking necessities.
-He looked to Shindia once more.
+Mateo pointed to his face mask.
+“It’s something healers will wear when working with patients, but for me, it can also help me focus and feel calmer,” he explained as he pulled out his journal.
+He looked at the little girl again.
 “Do you have anything like that?
 Something that makes you feel calmer?”